Jbirch-Git/Jbirch-Homelab/Security/WAF/WAF Demo.md

 # What is a WAF?

-Let's first lay down a base as to what a WAF is and what the intended use case of this product is.
+Let's first lay down a base as to what WAF is and what the intended use case of this product is.

 A WAF is protection for web applications through http/https and operates at Layer 7.
-WAF's intention is to block against attacks pertaining to Cross Site Scripting and SQL injection.
-The OWASP top ten is a good point of starting as most WAF's follow block attacks within the top ten described below.
+WAF's intention is to block against attacks pertaining web applications like Cross Site Scripting and SQL injection.
+The OWASP top ten is a good point of starting as most WAF's block attacks within the top ten described below.

 OWASP Top Ten description:
 https://owasp.org/www-project-top-ten/

-WAF's themselves do not mask the identity of the site it looks more like a firewall that sits infront of the web app you are protection very much like how Firewall's sit infront of critical infrastructure in a castle moat network architecture.
+WAF's themselves do not mask the identity of the site its intent is more like a firewall that sits infront of the web app you are protection very much like how Firewall's sit infront of critical infrastructure in a castle moat network architecture.

 Let's dive into setting up WAF protection for web apps through CloudFlare.